 However, making a business legal is not enough.
 It would also help if you branded your business to ensure that it stands out from the rest.
 Branding requires serious creativity to get that unique appeal.

-Any business whether small or big should maintain its records.
+Any business, whether small or big, should maintain its records.
 Records help determine the performance and the direction your business is taking.
 Some are required as part of compliance with the law.
 Records also help evaluate your business potential in case you need to expand, sell, or acquire a loan.
-Records also help determine the number of employees, contract terms and their rate of turnover.
-They also show proof of compliance with safety regulatory bodies concerned.
+Records also help determine the number of employees, contract terms, and their rate of turnover.
+They also show proof of compliance with the safety regulatory bodies concerned.
 These records can be used by investors or employees to negotiate their way.
 You can also use your records as evidence in case of accidents and lawsuits against your business.
 Your records should be well organized for easier analysis.

 Establish a Network

 A business cannot sustain itself fully.
 It requires services and goods from other businesses to run.
-To get all this without any problem, your business should establish a network.
+Your business should establish a network to get all this without any problem.
 The network helps determine where to source cheaper raw materials and creates a market for your business.
 The network also helps one discover new changes in the market that might assist your business.
 Establishing a network also helps reduce foul play towards you by other businesses that are within the network.
 It also helps create ties that come in handy in any business.
 You can start networking by joining registered bodies in line with your business or from your service providers.

 Know Your Competitors